johnmarkschofield/schof.org/content/poetry/response-to-mixed-night-at-mia.md

 > politeness to characterize the night in general (not any specific
 > person) as 'rather weak.'
 I went to the previous week's 'Mia,' and feel
 > it was a much stronger night with better poetry.
 I also said very
-> plainly that my judgement may have been off from the adrenalin of
+> plainly that my judgment may have been off from the adrenalin of
 > performing.
 Another factor (that I didn't mention but probably should
 > have) was that the sound system was so poor, it was very difficult for
 > those of us in the back of the room to understand poets who used the